-There are no lands utilized or identified as prime agricultural lands in the Rural Area.
-The intent of this Plan is to permit and to encourage agriculture (farming) for local food production as a land use including livestock operations.
-Agriculture-related, on-farmdiversified uses are encouraged as a means to supporting the economic viability of a farming operation provided, they are compatible with and do not hinder surrounding agricultural operations.

-- 2. Agriculture-related uses may be permitted in a designated Industrial District. - 3.
-The Minimum Distance Separation (MDS) Formulae I and II, as amended from time-to-time, of the Ministry of Agriculture, Food and Rural Affairs shall be applied (in support of a development application) to reduce incompatibility concerns about odour from livestock facilities and/or manure storage facilities and any non-farm uses.
-The MDS Formulae II will not apply to the rebuilding of a building destroyed by natural causes (e.g., fire, flood), provided that the rebuilding does not further diminish the applicable distance separation.
+- 1. There are no lands utilized or identified as prime agricultural lands in the Rural Area.
+The intent of this Plan is to permit and to encourage agriculture (farming) for local food production as a land use including livestock operations and hobby farms.
+Agriculturerelated, on-farm-diversified uses are encouraged as a means to supporting the economic viability of a farming operation provided, they are compatible with and do not hinder surrounding agricultural operations. - 2.
+Agriculture-related uses may be permitted in a designated Industrial District. - 3.
+The Minimum Distance Separation (MDS) Formulae I and II, as amended from timeto-time, of the Ministry of Agriculture, Food and Rural Affairs shall be applied to new land uses, including the creation of new lots, and new or expanding livestock facilities to reduce incompatibility concerns about odour from livestock facilities and/or manure storage facilities and any non-farm uses.